Permit Application Fact Sheet

 Boston, MA 02211

-- Where can I get a copy of the timelines?
+- Where can I get a copy of the timelines and information on annual compliance fees?

-- How long is this report approval in effect?
+- How long are these permits and approvals in effect?

-- What are the regulations that apply to these report approvals?
+- What are the regulations that apply to these permits?
 Where can I get copies?

 These regulations include, but are not limited to: